mayakraft/SimpleOculus/readme.md

 }
 ```

-If this builds, you did it!
-Start digging into some source code!
+If this builds, everything should be working!

 ------
 ### Sample scene

 The sample environment is an equirectangular panorama.
 Traveling is restricted since the projection is a flat image.
-This isn’t really a good demo, it should probably change soon.
+This isn’t really a good demo because of that, it should probably change soon.

 Photo by Peter Gawthrop (flicker: gawthrop)

 ###### TODO:

 * implement HMD warping
-* expose more of the Oculus SDK to the developer
+* expose more of the Oculus SDK
 * build a scene that will allow for translation